akhayoon/workshop-renderatl-final/README.md

   });
 ```

+The line `expect(addItemMock.mock.calls[0][0]).toMatchObject({` is an assertion that checks if the addItemMock function was called with the expected object.
+The addItemMock.mock.calls property is an array that contains all the calls made to the addItemMock function.
+Each element in the array is another array that contains the arguments passed to the function during that specific call.

+In this case, we are interested in the first call to the addItemMock function, so we access it using `addItemMock.mock.calls[0]`.
+Since we want to check the first argument passed to the function during this call, we use [0] again to access it.

+Finally, we use the toMatchObject Jest matcher to compare the actual argument with the expected object.
+If the actual argument contains all the properties and values specified in the expected object, the test will pass.

 ### Going back to App.test.tsx to test full scenarios of the modal

 Now we're going to test that closing the modal or submitting creates our desired behaviour